Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Introduction

 Nurse staffing is a challenging task, largely because of the uncertainties of nurse demand and absenteeism.
 The demand uncertainty stems from the random patient census and has been well documented (see, e.g.,~\cite{gaynor1995uncertain,boutsioli2010demand}) and studied in the nurse staffing literature (see, e.g.,~\cite{davis2014nurse,kim2015two}).
 In contrast, the absenteeism uncertainty has received relatively less attention in this literature (see, e.g.,~\cite{green2013nursevendor,maass2017incorporating}), albeit commonly observed in practice.
 For example, according to the U.S. Bureau of Labor Statistics~\cite{Bureau2016}, the average absence rate among all nurses in the Veterans Affairs Health Care System is 6.4\%~\cite{wang2014nurse}, significantly higher than that among all occupations (2.9\%) and among health-care support occupations (4.3\%).
-For the quality of care, many hospitals have developed float pools of nurses by cross-training, so that in phase (3) a pool nurse can be assigned to the units short of nurses (see, e.g.,~\cite{inman2005cross}).
+For quality of care, many hospitals have developed float pools, which consist of multiple hospital units.
+A nurse assigned to a float pool is trained to be able to work in multiple units, termed cross-training, so that in phase (C) the nurse can be assigned to any unit in the pool that is short of nurses (see, e.g.,~\cite{inman2005cross}).